Due-Date Conditions for Deductions Under Section 122: New Act Guide

 What changed

-Filing due dates are compliance controls.
-They can affect claims, carry-forward, audit readiness, and the defensibility of the return.
+Filing due dates are compliance controls, not merely administrative deadlines.
+They affect deduction claims, loss carry-forward eligibility, audit readiness, and the defensibility of the return.

 | Point | Practical meaning |